travetto/travetto/module/openapi/README.md

 ## Configuration
-By installing the dependency, the [`OpenAPI`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) endpoint is automatically generated and exposed at the root of the application as `/openapi.json`.
+By installing the dependency, the [`OpenAPI`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) endpoint is automatically generated and exposed at the root of the application as `/api.spec.yaml` (by default).

 All of the high level configurations can be found in the following structure: